Krishna/krishna.github.io/posts/swift-concurrency-and-cryosleep.md

 Or put another way:

 Think of any `await` in Swift being like Ripley going into cryosleep.
 Your whole world might have changed by the time you awake.
 Act accordingly.

+## Updates

+**v1.1**

+In the "**What’s a Suspension Point?**" section I changed "*on a different thread or executor*" to "*on a different thread*".

+Thanks to [Matt Massicotte](https://www.massicotte.org/) for spotting this and providing the feedback.
+You should definitely check out his blog for more Swift Concurrency stuff.